 Kenneth G. MacDonald, Jr. M.D., FACS

-Dr. Kenneth G. MacDonald, Jr. is a highly respected, board-certified General Surgeon who specializes in weightloss surgical options.
+Dr. Kenneth G. MacDonald, Jr. is a highly respected, board-certified General Surgeon who specializes in surgical weight loss surgical.
 A native of Charleston, West Virginia, MacDonald received his doctor of medicine from the West Virginia School of Medicine and his Bachelor of Science degree from Washington and Lee University.
-He completed residencies at Pitt County Memorial Hospital, the ECU medical school, and North Carolina Baptist Hospital, Bowman-Gray School of Medicine (now Wake Forest University School of Medicine).
+He completed residencies at Pitt County Memorial Hospitl, the ECU medical school, and North Carolina Baptist Hospital, Bowman-Gray School of Medicine (now Wake Forest University School of Medicine).